 Computer protection software by Norton doesn’t really need any introduction as they’ve been at the forefront of internet security for a lot many years now.
 So what exactly makes Norton Identity Safe app – which, by the way, is available for a lot of platforms including iOS and Android primarily – something like a must-have?

 I think it boils down to two things: security, simplification.

-Norton’s Identity Safe has two clear purposes: to help you store your passwords safely so that you never have to remember a dozen passwords again and to help you login to your websites easily and securely from within the app.
-Click here to read more on best iPhone security Apps.
+Norton’s Identity Safe has two clear purposes: to help you store your passwords safely so that you never have to remember a dozen passwords again and to help you log in to your websites easily and securely from within the app.
+Read more on best iPhone security Apps.

 Unlike a lot many other password managers, Norton Identity Safe tells you exactly what makes a password strong.
 If you follow the same criteria that Norton recommends, most of your passwords are going to be hard to crack – and naturally, hard to remember.

 That’s why you use apps like Norton Identity Safe.

 An underrated feature is the built-in secure browser with alerts if you’re looking at a less-secure website.
 The built-in browser is set to mimic Safari, so your experience is almost unchanged.
 The aim is to make you browse as securely as possible.